 Error Code 0-1 or 7-1

-• First of all, you must make sure that your TV has a working internet condition.
+• First of all, you must make sure that your TV has a working internet connection.
 If your TV is not connected to a network, it won’t be able to download the required terms and conditions.

 • The second workaround is to reset your Samsung TV.